ravivats/ravivats.github.io/_posts/2015-02-28-test-markdown.md

 Here is a normal highlighted text:

->Note:This is how you highlight a separate note
+>Note: This is how you highlight a separate note
 >that is maybe important for blog summary.

 Here's a code chunk: